Health and forests

 Currently, I'm working on a project looking at the feasibility and safety of using coffee byproducts for forest restoration in Latin America.

 I'm a strong, unabashed believer in picking low-hanging fruit.
 If there's a way I can help deliver impactful or interesting research findings quickly and easily, I don't shy away just because it doesn't fit the narrative for a particular line of inquiry.
 I think it keeps you sharp and versatile as a scientist and is an excellent way to multiply the good your science does in the world.
-That is the thinking that lead me to help work up a languishing dataset on butterfly transects, as well as to publish a paper examining the scales at which ecologists engage in our observational research.
-I hope this instinct and a privileged education from some bright lights in the world of theoretical-, disease-, and population ecology and wildlife-, organismal-, and evolutionary biology continues to lead me in unexpected directions in the future.
+It's how I ended up working up a languishing dataset on butterfly transects and co-authoring a paper examining the scales at which ecologists engage in our observational research.
+I hope this instinct and a privileged education at the feet of some true giants in the world of theoretical-, disease-, and population ecology and wildlife-, organismal-, and evolutionary biology continues to lead me in unexpected directions in the future.